clebert/pageobject/docs/api-references/selenium-adapter.md

 - [`Page: PageClass`](class.md#pageclass) The class of the page to load.
 - `url: string` The URL to navigate to.
-- [`timeouts?: SeleniumTimeouts`](#type-seleniumtimeouts) The configuration object for managing the timeout behavior of the WebDriver instance.

 **Returns:** `Promise<Page>` A promise that will resolve to an instance of the specified page class.